A Guide to the BC Economy and Labour Market

 Where can you get more information?

-They'll also be able to fill you in about what kind of training is required, where you can get it, and they might even have some tips that will help you find a job.
+You'll get useful information that will help you make a more informed choice about possible career prospects.
+Someone who's already working in a job or industry will be able to fill you in about what kind of training is required and where you can get it.
+They may even have some tips that will help you find work.

-But if you don't know, or can't get in touch with, someone who will fill you in on the details you need about a particular industry or occupation, there are other resources available to you.
+If you don't know, or can't get in touch with, someone who can provide you with the details you need about a particular industry or occupation, there are other resources available:

-• Check the yellow pages of your telephone book or do some browsing on the Internet.
+• Browse the Internet or check out the Yellow Pages.
 There are all sorts of professional, business and labour associations that you can contact to find out more about a specific industry or occupation.
 These organizations may also publish information about the types of skills required, as well as wages, guidelines and standards.

-• Locate copies of annual reports from various companies in an industry you're interested in (these can be requested by contacting the company directly, or you may be able to find them online).
-Or check them out at your local library or another resource centre.
-Annual reports often have a lot of information about how a company's been doing, what's expected to happen, and the sort of jobs that are available.
+• Locate copies of annual reports from various companies in an industry you're interested in (these can often be found online, or you can request them by contacting the company directly).
+Annual reports often have a variety of information about how a company's been doing, what's expected to happen, and the sort of jobs that are available.

 • Attend a Career Fair at your school or post-secondary institution.

-• BC Stats, Statistics Canada, and public libraries have all sorts of data about wages, hours, employment, GDP, and other information that will help you keep up-to-date about what's happening in BC's economy.
-Much of this information is available electronically, by checking out their web sites.
-For BC Stats, go to www.bcstats.gov.bc.ca.
-Statistics Canada's web site is www.statcan.ca.
+• BC Stats, Statistics Canada, and public libraries have data about wages, hours, employment, GDP, and other information that will help you keep up-to-date about what's happening in BC's economy.
+Much of this information is available online.

-• For complete program information on public post-secondary education in BC go to the Education Planner web site, www.educationplanner.bc.ca.
-It contains a searchable database on undergraduate program availability, application dates, tuition costs, admission requirements, lengths, and much more at 26 of BC's post-secondary institutions.
+• For program information on post-secondary education in BC go to the Education Planner website, www.educationplanner.ca.
+It contains a searchable database on undergraduate program availability, application dates, tuition costs, admission requirements, lengths, and much more at BC's public (and some private) post-secondary institutions.

-• Other resource materials also contain information about career options, occupations, and job market trends in BC.
-These publications also identify other reference material which you may find useful.
+• Many other resource materials contain information about career options, occupations, and job market trends in BC.
+These resources also identify other material which you may find useful.
 For more information go to Other Useful Resources.

 A Guide to the BC Economy and Labour MarketA Guide to the BC Economy and Labour Market